 If the breach falls within the legal jurisdiction of the Member or CNCP, in its capacity as a port State, the port State may take action in accordance with its domestic laws.
 The port State shall promptly notify the action taken to the competent authority of the flag Member or CNCP and to the SPRFMO Executive Secretary, which shall promptly publish this information in a secured part of the SPRFMO website.

-Other infringements shall be referred to theflag Member or CNCP.
+Other infringements shall be referred to the point of contact of flag Member or CNCP.
 Upon receiving the copy of the inspection report, the flag Member or CNCP shall promptly investigate the alleged infringement and notify the SPRFMO Executive Secretary of the status of the investigation and of any enforcement action that may have been taken within 90 days of such receipt.
 If the flag Member or CNCP cannot provide the SPRFMO Executive Secretary this status report within 90 days of such receipt, the flag Member or CNCP should notify the SPRFMO Executive Secretary within the 90-day time period the reasons for the delay and when the status report will be submitted.
 The SPRFMO Executive Secretary shall promptly publish this information in a secured part of the SPRFMO website.

+27.bis The authorities of the fishing vessel subsequent to the process referred to in paragraph 26, can authorise the competent authority of the port State to undertake the investigation.
+The competent authority of the port State on accepting to undertake the investigation shall report the findings of the investigation to the authorities of the fishing vessel and the SPRFMO Executive Secretary within 90 days.
+Enforcement action will remain the responsibility of the authorities of the fishing vessel as applicable.

 Should the inspection provide evidence that the inspected vessel has engaged in IUU activities as referred to in CMM 04-2017 (IUU List) the Member or CNCP, in its capacity as a port State shall promptly report the case to the flag Member or CNCP and notify as soon as possible the SPRFMO Executive Secretary, along with its supporting evidence, for the purpose of inclusion of the vessel in the draft IUU list.

 Requirements of developing Members and CNCPs